Islamkanandel/Food-Recipe-Spoonacular--React-FullStack/README.md

-# Recipe App - Full Stack Project (React, Node.js, PostgreSQL)
+# Recipe App - FullStack React, Node.js, PostgreSQL Project

 A modern, full-stack recipe management application.
 Search for recipes, view details, and manage favourites with a beautiful React frontend and a robust Node.js/Express backend powered by PostgreSQL and the Spoonacular API.